Tim Sheehy: 2024 election

+Sheehy has said "public lands belong in public hands" to protect rights to hunt, fish, and recreate, and that more local collaboration and input is needed since "Montanans know best how to manage our lands, not the Washington bureaucrats".
+Sheehy was criticized for failing to disclose in Senate ethics filings that he was on the board of Property and Environment Research Center (PERC), a nonprofit free market environmentalism think tank with a history of advocating for privatization of federal lands.

 Recordings first reported by The Char-Koosta News in August 2024 of Sheehy at a 2023 closed-door fundraiser led to accusations that he had racially stereotyped Montana's Crow people.
 In one statement about how he ropes and brands cattle with Crow tribe members, he said it is "a great way to bond with all the Indians while they're drunk at 8 a.m."
 Sheehy said the tapes had been "chopped up".
 Tribal leaders requested an apology, but Sheehy declined.